-Today there are more than 100 conservancies in Kenya, which together cover more than 60,000km²/23,000mi² of wilderness.
+Today there are more than 100 conservancies in Kenya, covering more than 60,000km²/23,000mi² of wilderness.
 So, how to pick the right conservancy for your safari?
-Well, our list of the top 10 conservancies in Kenya should help make that choice a little easier.
+Our list of the top 10 conservancies in Kenya should help make that choice a little easier.

 1. Ol Pejeta Conservancy